iOSonntag/obsidian-plugin-treefocus/README.md

 ## Explicit Transformations: Configurations On Item Level

-Right click on an item in the file explorer gives you options to explicitly apply focus modes.
+Right click on an item in the file explorer gives you options to explicitly apply **TreeFocusModes**™.
 This overwrites all defined rules and can be reset at any time.

 <img src="resources/context_menu_01.png?raw=true" width="200">